cedeber/magnolia-megaton/checklist.md

 - [ ] Samsung Internet Browser (modified Chrome engine)
 - [ ] Chrome
 - [ ] Firefox

-## Windows Phone
-Has been disconnected from Windows 10 dev branch at Microsoft.
-So, it's now a lonely (dead?) opearting system, but officially still alive...
-- [ ] Edge

 ## Special attention
 - [ ] Flexbox on IE